Amenhotep19/shopper-mood-monitor-go/azure.md

 ## Build docker image and push to ACR

-You are now ready to build a `docker` image for `mood-shopper-go` application and stored it in the ACR you had built earlier.
-We assume you have already cloned the `mood-shopper-go` git repository as per instructions in [README](./README.md).
+You are now ready to build a `docker` image for `shopper-mood-monitor-go` application and stored it in the ACR you had built earlier.
+We assume you have already cloned the `shopper-mood-monitor-go` git repository as per instructions in [README](./README.md).

 First you need to log in to the ACR you built earlier:
 ```